GoThereGit/Chinese-AMR/README_Eng.md

 Function words on arcs are numbered as well, which would achieve relation alignment by completing the alignment of semantic relations with the words in sentences.
 As shown in Figure 2,
-the function word “的” has been annotated on the directed arc with semantic role label “arg0-of” together and numbered “x4” for it is the forth word in original sentence.
+the function word “的” has been annotated on the directed arc with semantic role label “arg0-of” together and numbered “x4” for it is the fourth word in original sentence.
 Finally, we could say the function word “x4/的” is aligned with the semantic relation “arg0-of”, namely the **relation alignment**.

 <div align=center>